NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

 Having hand-waved at how we aim to accomplish path integration, we will try to make our proposed algorithm more precise.
-We can partition our task into two sub-problems: 1.
-How do we predict the changes in heading and forward displacement from proprioception and tactile information?
-2.
+We can partition our task into two sub-problems:

-With these estimated “deltas” in heading and forward displacement, how do we design an integration scheme to find the position?
+1. How do we predict the changes in heading and forward displacement from proprioception and tactile information?

-The first question can be tackled in the following way: for each leg, we accumulate stride lengths by computing the forward translation of the leg tip relative to the thorax when the leg was in contact with the ground.
-Proprioception gives us the positions of the leg tips; tactile sensing tells us whether the leg was in contact with the ground.
+2. With these estimated “deltas” in heading and forward displacement, how do we integrate them to find the position?

-Together, they allow us to calculate the stride lengths.
-Then, we compute the differences and sums of the left and right total stride lengths for each pair of legs over a short time window.
-These left-right differences and their sums were used to predict the change in heading and forward displacement respectively.
+The first question can be tackled in the following way: for each leg, we accumulate stride lengths by computing the forward translation of the leg tip relative to the thorax when the leg is pushing.
+Proprioception gives us the positions of the leg tips; tactile sensing tells us whether the leg was in contact with the ground, which we use as a proxy to detect leg pushing.
+Together, proprioception and tactile sensing allow us to calculate the stride lengths.
+Then, we compute the differences and sums of the left and right total stride lengths for each pair of legs over a small time window.
+These left-right differences and their sums are then used to predict the change in heading and forward displacement respectively.
 We will use a simple linear regression model for this purpose.

-However, we have glossed over one important detail here: to predict the change in heading and forward displacement, we need the *changes* in the cumulated left-right differences and sums.
-But to calculate the *changes* in the cumulated left-right differences and sums, we must first define a *time scale*.
+However, we have glossed over one important detail: to predict the change in heading and forward displacement, we need the *changes* in the cumulated left-right differences and sums.
+But to calculate these changes, we must first define a *time scale*.
 This underlies our solution to the second part of the problem.
 We record the cumulated left-right differences and sums at every point in time during the walking simulation.
 Then, for every time :math:`t`, can compute the changes in the left-right differences and sums from time :math:`t-\tau` (:math:`\tau` being the time scale) to time :math:`t`.
-If we use these “delta differences” and “delta sums” to predict “delta heading” and “delta forward displacement,” we will get the changes in heading and forward displacement in the same time scale.
-Therefore, we can simply re-normalize the predicted values by the time scale, and integrate position in 2D.
+If we use these “delta differences” and “delta sums” to predict “delta heading” and “delta forward displacement,” we can get the changes in heading and forward displacement in the same time scale.
+Therefore, we can simply re-normalize the predicted values by the time scale, and integrate the position in 2D.
 This process can be shown in the following schematic:

 .. figure :: https://github.com/NeLy-EPFL/_media/blob/main/flygym/pathint_prediction.png?raw=true
    :width: 400

-In the next sections, we will put this proposed algorithm to the test.
+In the next sections, we will put this algorithm to the test.

 Collecting walking data
 -----------------------